ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For each `i` such that `1 <= i <= n`, the nodelist `Ri` is defined to be a result of applying the child segment `[<selectors>]` to the node `Di`.
-Note that `Ri` is the concatenation of the nodelists from each of the selectors.

 The result of the descendant selector is the concatenation of `R1`, ..., `Rn` (in that order).